Farm Fact: How to grow produce in containers year round

 Vegetables growing in containers respond well to half-strength liquid fertilizers of nitrogen, phosphorus and potassium or an organic fertilizer.

 You will still need enough light, water and space for the vegetables and herbs to grow.
-And the UF IFAS “Florida Vegetable Gardening Guide” will help you decide the correct growing seasons and which varieties of vegetable you should grow that will fit into your planting area, whether it is a patio or balcony.
+And the UF IFAS

+will help you decide the correct growing seasons and which varieties of vegetable you should grow that will fit into your planting area, whether it is a patio or balcony.